RockyMarble/RomulanTankProject/readme.md

 Sprint 1: Completed
 Sprint 2: Completed
 Sprint 3: Completed
-Post sprint 3: more on its way! stay tuned!
+Post sprint 3: More is on the way! stay tuned!

 ## Review